Raspberry Pie

 • Roll out pie crust.
 On a lightly floured counter roll out one disc of dough into a 12-inch circle.

 • Add filling.
-Spoon berry filling into the pie crust into an even layer.
-Top with the small pieces of butter.
+Spoon berry filling into the pie crust into an even layer (leaving any extra juice behind in the bowl), Top with the small pieces of butter.
 1 Tablespoon (14 g) butter

 • Egg wash.
 In a small bowl, stir together the egg and water.
 Brush the crust with egg wash.
 Sprinkle top of crust with coarse sugar, if using.
 Egg wash: 1 large egg mixed with 1 Tablespoon water Coarse sugar